Beta Sigma Omicron: History

 The early expansion went primarily to women's schools in the southern states, a fraction of which were coordinated with larger male-only schools (Tulane, Missouri, etc.).
 However, a significant number of early chapters were at schools that ceased operation before or during the Great Depression.
 One chapter had even been placed in a high school.

 Because of the prevalence of chapters at two-year schools and other non-accredited institutions, Beta Sigma Omicron operated independently of the National Panhellenic Conference for its first forty years of existence.
 As an independent sorority, Beta Sigma Omicron was at risk of chapters being "poached" by other national sororities.
 In 1909, Beta Sigma Omicron had 117 active members and 373 total initiates from seven chapters.
+In 1914, it was a founding member of the National Junior College Panhellenic.